BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ## How to use

 ### Main Scripts

+#### Repositories Picker

+This script interacts with the GitHub API to fetch and filter repositories based on specific criteria, and randomly selects a subset for further processing.
+The script is useful for selecting repositories to analyze with the `code_metrics.py` and `metrics_changes.py` scripts.

 In order to use the makefile rules, you must be in the `PyDriller/` directory.